Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Yes."

 Ian stared at him for a second, then glanced to Bruuk, whose slight flick of ear and head said quite a lot.
-Keeda was still…well, ‘honest’ was maybe the wrong word.
+Keeda was still... well, ‘honest’ was maybe the wrong word.
 But he didn’t apparently smell of a lie.

 ‘Keeda’ shook his head.
 "I warn you, it *is* possible for a Gaoian to effectively lie, and I have had *much* time to learn that skill.
 I am not and *will* not, but you cannot rely on Bruuk’s no-doubt exquisite olfactory senses here.
 This is a test for *you,* ‘mon capitaine."